 More on the early development of the instrument (between 1595 and 1680) will be dealt with by me during the A Sense Of Direction symposium on May 6th and 7th, 2010, at the National Maritime Museum in Greenwich, UK, and published thereafter in an article and partially on this web page.1

-The advantage of this instrument over the cross staff is that an observer doesn't need to observe the sun with the bare eye (a disadvantage that was overcome by the invention of the 'Dutch shoe' by the Dutch in the 17th century).
+The advantage of this instrument over the cross staff is that an observer doesn't need to observe the sun with the bare eye (a disadvantage that was overcome by the invention of the brass aperture disc in the 17th century).
 Instead one can observe it's shadow (or image when the lens vane was used) while standing with his back towards it.
 This is how instruments based on this principle, like the Davis' original instruments, the Davis Quadrant, the demi-cross and the hoekboog (double triangle) got their general name backstaff.
 The instrument is capable of measuring angles up to 90 degrees and therefore called a quadrant (1/4th of a circle).

 Materials used for the first two attempts were Cambara (cultivated tropical hardwood from Brasil: Erisma Uncinatum or Erisma Lanceolatum of the Vochysiaceae family) for the frame and cherry wood for the arcs.
 Later replicas were made of ebony for the frame and boxwood for the arcs (see figure 3 and figure 4).